Ultra-high density & high temperature / strength stabilityHex Nut

 • Tungsten material datasheet

 Tungsten nuts are usually made from tungsten alloys per ASTM B777, and range from 90% to 97% pure tungsten, alloyed with nickel and copper or nickel and iron.
-Fasteners can also be made from Commercially Pure (CP) Tungsten.
+Nuts can also be made from Commercially Pure (CP) Tungsten.

 Applications